 Although driverless and self-driving vehicle technology is becoming more advanced, the large majority of vehicles on the road are operated by a human driver.
 Even vehicles with driverless capabilities still require the driver to be alert while operating the vehicle.
 People on the road for long hours, like 18-wheeler truck drivers, are more likely to fall asleep while driving because they’re drowsy from lack of sleep.
 18-wheeler drivers who doze off for even a second can drift into another lane, oncoming traffic, or off-road, causing rollover accidents.
 Drivers who fall asleep at the wheel of 18 wheelers and large trucks can cause severe injuries and damages if they crash at high rates of speed.
-Knowing how to tell if you are at risk of being injured by a drowsy 18 wheeler driver can help prevent catastrophic crashes and injures.
+Knowing how to tell if you are at risk of being injured by a drowsy 18 wheeler driver can help prevent catastrophic crashes and injuries.

 Who Does It?

 By a large margin, the biggest culprits of drowsy driving are commercial drivers, which include the drivers of semi-trucks, busses, and tow trucks, and 18 wheelers.
 These people spend their entire work schedule on the road, causing them to be a large percentage of drowsy drivers on the road.
-If you or someone you know has been a victim of an 18-wheeler accident due to drowsy driving, be sure to contact an experienced personal injury lawyer at our firm to find out if you are entitled to financial compensation.
+If you or someone you know has been a victim of an 18-wheeler accident due to drowsy driving, be sure to contact an experienced Corpus Christi personal injury lawyer at our firm to find out if you are entitled to financial compensation.

 In addition to large truck drivers, others who are likely to drive while drowsy are people with sleep disorders, people on medications, and people who work long hours or night shifts.
 However, all of these are much less common than commercial drivers.